S3ak/js-frameworks/module-1/lesson-3/lesson-3-react-bootstrap-and-routing.md

 There are several React UI libraries of varying quality, with Material-UI, Ant Design and React Bootstrap being three of the most popular ones.

-We are going to look at Mantine,it is easy to set up and use.
+We are going to look at Mantine, it is easy to set up and use.

 We’ll start with a new app: